BleekerLab/natural-insecticides-thrips-whiteflies/README.md

+# Data and code repository
-# Github repository of "Natural variation in trichome-based anti-insect metabolites from wild tomato species" papers
+## "Natural variation in trichome-based anti-insect metabolites from wild tomato species"

 Code and datasets are available